 Disorders of the Urogenital Tract

 Women worldwide continue to be infected with HIV at an alarming rate, and young women are disproportionately represented among those newly infected.
-The majority of HIV infections occur by the mucosal route during unprotected vaginal sexual intercourse.
-Several commensal Lactobacillus species generally dominate the vaginal microbiota of healthy women of childbearing age and are associated with vaginal health and a reduced risk of bacterial vaginosis (BV), human immunodeficiency virus (HIV), and other sexually transmitted infections (STIs), including herpes simplex virus-2 (HSV-2), and Neisseria gonorrhoeae (gonorrhea).
-These lactobacilli produce lactic acid that contributes to the maintenance of a low vaginal pH (4.0-4.5) and hydrogen peroxide that inhibits genital pathogens, including HIV.
-Osel has bioengineered vaginal lactobacilli to secrete potent HIV inhibitors.
-These bacteria can persist on the mucosal surfaces where HIV is transmitted and represent an ideal platform for the development of novel woman-controlled and coital-independent microbicides (see: MucoCept).
+In women most new HIV infections occur by the mucosal route during unprotected vaginal sexual intercourse.
+Several commensal Lactobacillus species generally dominate the vaginal microbiota of healthy women of childbearing age and are associated with vaginal health.
+These Lactobacillus species reduced the risk of bacterial vaginosis (BV) and sexually transmitted infections, including human immunodeficiency virus (HIV.
+Lactobacilli produce lactic acid that contributes to the maintenance of a low vaginal pH (3.6-4.5) and may inhibit genital pathogens, including HIV.
+Diverse, Lactobacillus-deficient cervicovaginal bacterial communities were recently shown to be associated with increased HIV acquisition and mucosal inflammation in young South African women.